 The annual canvass allows Huntingdonshire District Council to keep the electoral register up to date, to identify who risks losing their voice at elections, and to encourage them to register before it's too late.

-Joanne Lancaster, Electoral Registration Officer at Huntingdonshire District Council, said:
+Oliver Morley, Electoral Registration Officer at Huntingdonshire District Council, said:

 Recent home movers in particular are urged to check their details.
 Electoral Commission research has found that recent home movers are less likely to be registered than those who have lived at the same address for a long time.
 In Great Britain, 92% of those who have lived in their home for 16 years will be registered, compared with 36% of people who have lived at an address for less than a year.